The Art of the Deal: Royalties

 Trump and Schwartz had an agreement to split royalties from the sale of the book on a 50–50 basis.

-In 1988, Trump set up the Donald J. Trump Foundation to give away the book's royalties, in Trump's words, promising four or five million dollars "to the homeless, to Vietnam veterans, for AIDS, multiple sclerosis".
-According to a Washington Post investigation those promised donations largely failed to materialize; the paper said "he gave less to those causes than he did to his older daughter's ballet school".
+In 1988, Trump set up the Donald J. Trump Foundation to give away the royalties, promising four or five million dollars "to the homeless, to Vietnam veterans, for AIDS, multiple sclerosis".
+According to a Washington Post investigation the donations failed to materialize; the paper said "he gave less to those causes than he did to his older daughter's ballet school".
 The Washington Post asked the Trump's 2016 presidential campaign if he had donated the $55,000 of royalties he had earned from the book in the first six months of 2016 to charity, as he promised in the 1980s, and it did not respond.

 By 2016, Schwartz said he had received some $1.6 million in royalty payments.
 Schwartz said he would be donating six months of royalties (worth $55,000) to the National Immigration Law Center, which advocates for immigrants to remain in the United States regardless of whether or not their entry was legal.
 Schwartz had earlier donated royalties he received in the second half of 2015, worth $25,000, to a number of charities including the National Immigration Forum.
 Schwartz said he wanted to help the people Trump was attacking.

 Financial disclosures by Trump for 2018 revealed the book earned over $1 million that year, and it was the only title of his dozen-plus authored books that made money.
 Trump's financial disclosures for 2019 reported royalties for The Art of the Deal in the $100,000 to $1 million range.